lorenzorega/Statistics-project/README.md

 # Statistics-project
-Here is a project done for my Statistic course at Columbia University.
+Here is a group project done for my Statistic course at Columbia University.

+We selected five futures contracts tracking the price of different commodities during a recession; specifically the dot-com bubble.
+We hope to gain insight into the correlation of different commodities during times of recession, with our
+main hypothesis that people reallocate their investment into commodities or cash during times of uncertainty and poor economic conditions.

 Given one stock symbol, the notebook can: